w3f/Grant-Milestone-Delivery/deliveries/liberland-2.md

 * **Milestone Number:** 2

 **Context** (optional)
-> Liberland has implemented on chain registries for companies, land and assets This, in combination with the upcoming judiciary, allows the full running of traditional businesses, as well as smart and dumb contracts completely on-chain.
+> Liberland has implemented on chain registries for companies, land and assets.
+This, in combination with the upcoming judiciary, allows the full running of traditional businesses, as well as smart and dumb contracts completely on-chain.

 **Deliverables**
 | Number | Deliverable | Link | Notes |